 Like most other conures, pineapple green cheek conures have a nasty habit of biting.
-This is more common in pineapple conures that:
+This is more common in pineapple conures that are:

-- Are suffering from trauma from being rehomed
+- Have experienced trauma due to being rehomed

-- Whenever your pineapple conure attempts to bite at you, gently tap its beak and say “no.”
+- Whenever your conure attempts to bite at you, gently tap its beak and say “no.”